- Teaches students:

 She has performed many roles with Capitol City Opera Company (CCOC) including Annina in The Saint of Bleecker Street, Bastienne in Mozart's Bastien and Bastienne, Nora in Vaughan Williams' Rider's to the Sea, and Gilda in Milton Granger's Talk Opera.
 She sang for many years in CCOC's school outreach program.
 She has sung many concerts for CCOC as well.

 Mary Frances holds a bachelors degree from Indiana University School of Music in both Voice and Theater.
-Mary Frances continues her education as a long time student of Elizabeth Colson of Atlanta, Georgia.
+Mary Frances was a long time student of the late Elizabeth Nohe Colson of Atlanta, Georgia.
 She has attended Brevard Music Center, The Georgia State Opera Workshop and the American Institute of Musical Studies in Graz, Austria.
 While in Graz, Mary Frances was a finalist in the Meistersinger competition.

 RECOMMENDATIONS FOR LESSON LENGTH:

 30-minutes for beginning adults and elementary students up to 5th grade.
 45-minutes for intermediate adults and students 5th to 8th grade.
 60-minute lessons for more advanced students high school and up.

 ALL: My teaching style is relaxed and nurturing I use positive reinforcement to encourage progress with adults and children.
 Students are allowed to progress at their own pace.